TheArjunAgarwal/sem3-notes/agth.typ

   A 2 simplex is a triangle.

-  A 3 sinpmex is a tetrahedron.
+  A 3 simplex is a tetrahedron.

   So on and so fourth.
 ]